quicwg/ops-drafts/draft-ietf-quic-applicability.md

 although any applicable code is permitted, including generic ones.

-Applications using QUIC define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
+Applications using QUIC define an error code space that is independent of QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
 The values in an application error code space can be reused across connection-level and stream-level errors.